1. How do I connect to the terminals?

 and well-behaved, and based on the response curve looks like it will extend a

 little lower in frequency than the other models, as it is flat down to 2kHz.
-The OWII is more sensitive by 3 dB, but most of this

-The response of the OWII is gently rising up to 3kHz, levels off, then selves
+expense of response below 3kHz.
+The response of the OWII is gently rising up to

-up a couple of dB at about 4kHz where it is flat out to 20kHz.
-Sonically
+3kHz, levels off, then selves up a couple of dB at about 4kHz where it is flat

-though, this is not the only difference between these two tweeters.
-It seemed
+out to 20kHz.
+Sonically though, this is not the only difference between these

-to me that the OWII has a bit more resolution of detail than the OWI had,
+two tweeters.
+It seemed to me that the OWII has a bit more resolution of detail

-possibly due to the extra coatings on the dome of the OWI adding mass-damping
+than the OWI had, possibly due to the extra coatings on the dome of the OWI

-to the diaphragm.
-The gold domed OWIII had a response shape that was similar to
+adding mass-damping to the diaphragm.
+The gold domed OWIII had a response shape

-the OWII except that it had a little more emphasis in the octave between 5kHz and 10Khz, and was not quite as flat in the top octave
+that was similar to the OWII except that it had a little more emphasis in the

-as the other two versions were.
-Because of this emphasis, the OWIII seemed to
+flat in the top octave as the other two versions were.
+Because of this

-have a little more "bite" or "snap" to it’s
+emphasis, the OWIII seemed to have a little more "bite" or

-sound.
-It did not seem as neutral as the OWI, but it did seem to be a tiny bit
+neutral as the OWI, but it did seem to be a tiny bit more dynamic sounding

-more dynamic sounding because of the mentioned slight rise in response around
+because of the mentioned slight rise in response around 8kHz.
+Keep in mind that

-8kHz.
-Keep in mind that these differences are very subtle.
-I don’t want to give
+these differences are very subtle.
+I don’t want to give the impression that one

-the impression that one version is excellent and another is not.
-That is not
+version is excellent and another is not.
+That is not the case.
+Each of these

-the case.
-Each of these definitely sound like they are in the same family of
+definitely sound like they are in the same family of tweeters, and they sound

-tweeters, and they sound more alike than they sound like other tweeters, it’s
+more alike than they sound like other tweeters, it’s just that there are small,

-just that there are small, subtle differences that distinguish them from each
+subtle differences that distinguish them from each other.

 The fourth